AI CRO

 Who needs marketing automation?

 Teams with 200+ inbound leads per month or £1M+ annual revenue.
-Below that threshold, the marginal lift comes from list quality and send calendar discipline, not from a platform.
+Below that threshold, the marginal lift comes from list quality and send-calendar discipline, not from a platform.
+Above it, the per-lead manual-follow-up cost compounds beyond what a team can absorb without automation.

 What does marketing automation cost in the UK?